Rishi Sunak considering building Swiss-style economic relationship with EU

 The Independent reported that hardline Conservative MPs, who support Brexit, can throw spanners into the works of the Sunak administration.
 The Swiss-style model requires payments to the EU budget along with a more liberal migration policy, provisions that would not satisfy the pro-Brexit Tories.

-Simon Clarke, the former levelling up secretary and a staunch Brexit supporter, was among the first ones to criticise the suggestion that the UK could adopt a Swiss-style arrangement.
+Simon Clarke, a staunch Brexit supporter, was among the first ones to criticise the suggestion that the UK could adopt a Swiss-style arrangement.
 The Tory MP tweeted, “I very much hope and believe this isn’t something under consideration.
 We settled the question of leaving the European Union, definitively, in 2019.”

 I very much hope and believe this isn’t something under consideration.
 We settled the question of leaving the European Union, definitively, in 2019. https://t.co/wWAfFBJ1Ku— Simon Clarke MP (@SimonClarkeMP) November 19, 2022